White Sox vs. Rockies Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has 113 hits with 27 doubles, three triples, 14 home runs and 19 walks.
-He has driven in 56 runs with seven stolen bases.
+- Ezequiel Tovar has 113 hits with 27 doubles, three triples, 14 home runs, 21 walks and 56 RBI.
+He's also stolen seven bases.

 Tovar Recent Games